Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: The multiscale jump point detection method

-Due to condition (B3), the remainder term $O((m_n+1)\zeta_2\exp(-c^2/2))$ in \eqref{eq-alphac} is negligible.
+Therefore, for a fixed $\alpha\in (0,1)$, the critical value $c_{1-\alpha}$ of MJPD can be chosen as the root of $\alpha_n(c)=\alpha$, which diverges at the rate of $\sqrt{\log n}$.
+Due to condition (B3), the remainder term $O((m_n+1)\zeta_{2,n}\exp(-c^2/2))$ in \eqref{eq-alphac} is negligible.
 The proof of Theorem \ref{Thm1} rests on a delicate Gaussian approximation technique with $m-$dependence approximation, and the volume of tubes formula in \cite{weyl1939volume} and \cite{sun1994simultaneous} for evaluating the maximum deviation of a Gaussian random field.
 The most important contribution of Theorem \ref{Thm1} is that it provides an asymptotic closed-form formula for the $(1-\alpha)_{th}$ quantile of MJPD, by which MJPD is applicable to large scale data sets as we discussed in the Introduction.
 Meanwhile, Theorem \ref{Thm1} allows a continuum of scales between $\underline {s}_n$ and $\bar {s}_n$.
 In comparison, the asymptotic limiting laws of most existing multiscale procedures are not directly available; see for instance \cite{horowitz2001adaptive}, \cite{gao2008nonparametric} and \cite{frick2014multiscale} among others.
 Furthermore, the multiscale kernel-based statistics proposed by, for example, \cite{horowitz2001adaptive}, \cite{zhang2003adaptive} and \cite{gao2008nonparametric} are sparse in the sense that at most $O(\log(n))$ scales are considered.